NetApp/harvest/docs/ontap-metrics.md

 ### flexcache_size

-Physical size of the FlexCache.
-The recommended size for a FlexCache is 10% of the origin volume.
-The minimum FlexCache constituent size is 1GB.
+Physical size of the volume, in bytes.
+The minimum size for a FlexVol volume is 20MB and the minimum size for a FlexGroup volume is 200MB per constituent.
+The recommended size for a FlexGroup volume is a minimum of 100GB per constituent.
+For all volumes, the default size is equal to the minimum size.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|